 An organizational chart with links to individual pages

-The following organizational chart is used to provide links to each Director's home page.
+The following organizational chart is used to provide links to each director's home page.
 The text alternative for the image is “Board of Directors and related staff:”.
 Each linked

-Related WCAG2.0 Techniques
+Related WCAG2.0 Resources